hsf-training/analysis-essentials/python/first_histogram.md

 ```bash
 export PATH=$(python -m site --user-base)/bin:$PATH
 ```
-see that bash lesson for more details about the `PATH` variable.
+see the bash lesson for more details about the `PATH` variable.

 We can even upgrade already installed packages using:
 ```bash
 pip install --user matplotlib --upgrade
 ```

-As LCG uses `PYTHONPATH` to make packages available any packages it provides have higher priority that the user installed package.
-In order to make it so the package installed with `--user` takes precedent you must run
+As LCG uses `PYTHONPATH` to make packages available, any packages it provides have higher priority than the user installed packages.
+In order to make it so that a package installed with `--user` takes precedence, you must run
 ```bash
 export PYTHONPATH=$(python -m site --user-site):$PYTHONPATH
 ```